desfreng/LustreVerilog/README.md

 # LustreVerilog

 A simple and flexible compiler for translating Lustre code to Verilog.
-This project was developed as part of the XXX course taught by XXX and XXX at the ENS during the 2024-2025 academic year.
+This project was developed as part of the **Models and languages for programming reactive systems** course taught by **Timothy Bourke** and **Marc Pouzet** at the ENS during the 2024-2025 academic year.

 ## Overview